13 Mar Classified Information – The Vatican Shadow Files

 “Atta’s Apartment Slated For Demolition” is the unobtrusive midnight Techno, ready to soundtrack a sleep-deprived night of starring into WikiLeaks articles while downloading some random files off dark web… Possibly his most subtle one and a pinnacle in *background music*…

 Around this time, Vatican Shadow expanded to other ‘outside’ labels too.
-Modern Love released “Ornamented Walls“, a stellar release containing aforementioned “Operation Neptune Spear” as well as some remixes and new experimental tracks; it seems like an idea was deconstructing songs rather than building them up, remixing and disfiguring some of his own most accessible tracks – taking all the likability out of them, stripping them to a bare bones but still keeping them as sharp as ever.
+Modern Love released “Ornamented Walls“, a stellar release containing aforementioned “Operation Neptune Spear” as well as some remixes and new experimental tracks (“Ornamented Walls isn’t an LP so much as a collection of material you might have missed and an addendum of tracks you don’t want to miss.”
+(Pitchfork, 2012)); it seems like an idea was deconstructing songs rather than building them up, remixing and disfiguring some of his own most accessible tracks – taking all the likability out of them, stripping them to a bare bones but still keeping them as sharp as ever.
 In the meantime, Type pressed a vinyl version of “Kneel Before Religious Icons” and Blackest Ever Black released “Iraqi Praetorian Guard“, a dessert EP containing two of the best tracks from “Byzantine Private CIA” paired with a Regis’ villainous remix.